abi-oluwade/powershellscript/scripting.md

 - Parameterizes to avoid hard coding, no credentials.
 - Don't use aliases
 - Use full cmdlet and parameter names
+## Examples of below techniques in powershellbasic1.ps1 script
 ### If-else statements

 If (<some condition is true>) {